 The Georgia Institute of Technology is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master's, and doctoral degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, telephone 404-679-4500, http://www.sacscoc.org for questions about the accreditation of the Georgia Institute of Technology.
+For more information, visit https://www.gatech.edu/accreditation

 The Bachelor of Science in Chemical & Biomolecular Engineering is accredited by the Engineering Accreditation Commission of ABET (www.abet.org):

 Georgia Tech’s Cooperative Program is accredited by the Accreditation Council for Cooperative Education.

 The faculty of ChBE strives to continuously improve our undergraduate program in Chemical & Biomolecular Engineering.
 The educational objectives reflect the needs, and have been reviewed by, among others, the Advisory Board, the faculty, and the students:

 - Graduates will be recognized for excellence and leadership and selected for high-impact industrial, academic, government, and other professional positions

 - Graduates will be intellectual leaders in solving global problems in a diverse and evolving landscape of technology, environment, and public policy

 - Graduates will demonstrate critical-thinking and problem-solving abilities in developing creative, innovative, and ethical solutions to contemporary challenges using the tools of chemical and biomolecular engineering

 - Graduates will engage in self-initiated, life-long learning for professional growth in their chosen career paths.